MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

     Optionally, you can select **Expanded** to show both the FQDN and NetBIOS SPN.
 The dialog box looks similar to the following if you selected **Expanded**.
 Select **OK**.

     ![Screenshot of Gateway Connector Properties dialog box](media/service-gateway-sso-kerberos/gateway-connector-properties.png)

-Now, skip to "Grant the gateway service account local policy rights on the gateway machine"<LINK> to continue the setup process.
+Now, skip to [Grant the gateway service account local policy rights on the gateway machine](#grant-the-gateway-service-account-local-policy-rights-on-the-gateway-machine) to continue the setup process.

 ## Configure the gateway service account for resource-based Kerberos constrained delegation